basnijholt/home-assistant-streamdeck-yaml/README.md

 - 🐧 Supports Linux, MacOS, and Windows
 - 📁 YAML configuration
 - 🚀 Template support for advanced customization
+- 💤 Automatically sync state of `entity_id` to turn display on/off

 **Why choose our solution over others?**